emzm2023/tp/docs/UserGuide.md

 1. You can **change the password** to unlock CodeContact.
-    * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box
+    * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box.
    <div markdown="block" class="alert alert-info">:bulb:
-You can always lock and unlock CodeContact using the `lock` and `unlock` commands
+You can always lock and unlock CodeContact using the `lock` and `unlock` commands.
 </div>

 1. Let us try **adding a project** to our CodeContact.